About Public Bodies

-- Executive Agencies - are constituent parts of Scottish Government with a stronger focus on operational management and direct delivery of public services.
-They are headed by a Chief Executive who together with the agency staff are civil servants.
+Executive Agencies: constituent parts of Scottish Government with a stronger focus on operational management and direct delivery of public services.
+Headed by a Chief Executive who together with the agency staff are civil servants.

-- Executive NDPBs - have a national remit and carry out administrative, commercial, executive or regulatory functions at arm's length from Government.
-They are normally established by statute, Royal Charter or as companies limited by guarantee.
-Most NDPBs have boards appointed by Scottish Ministers which are subject to the Office of the Commissioner for Public Appointments in Scotland (OCPAS).
+Executive NDPBs: a national remit, carrying out administrative, commercial, executive or regulatory functions at arm's length from Government.
+Normally established by statute, Royal Charter or as companies limited by guarantee.
+Most NDPBs have boards appointed by Scottish Ministers which are subject to the Commissioner for Ethical Standards in Public Life in Scotland.

-- Advisory NDPBs - have a national remit and carry out advisory functions providing specialist advice to Ministers and others.
+Advisory NDPBs: a national remit carrying out advisory functions providing specialist advice to Ministers and others.

-- Tribunals are responsible for tasks and advice relating to specialist areas of law, carry out judicial functions but are separate from the formal court system.
+Tribunals: responsible for tasks and advice relating to specialist areas of law, carrying out judicial functions, but are separate from the formal court system.

-- Public Corporations are industrial or commercial enterprises under direct control of Ministers.
+Public Corporations: industrial or commercial enterprises under direct control of Ministers.

-- Non-Ministerial Departments - are headed by a statutory officer holder and operate at arm's length from Government.
+Non-Ministerial Departments: headed by a statutory officer holder and operate at arm's length from Government.

 Information on the contact details, staffing, chief executive name and salary and levels of Scottish Government funding of public bodies is available from the National Public Bodies Directory.

 There are also a number of public bodies in Scotland that are associated with the UK government.
-To find out more about them and how you can get involved, click here.
+To find out more about them and how to get involved click here